J-1 Scholars

 English Language

-Exchange visitors who are not in the U.S. must apply for a visa before they can come to the U.S. to start their program.
-Exchange visitors cannot apply for a visa until they receive their Form DS-2019 "Certificate of Eligibility for Exchange Visitor (J-1) Status" from CGPS.
-Once the exchange visitor has that form, they can apply for a visa by following the instructions on the Department of State's Exchange Visitor Visa website.
+Exchange visitors who are not in the U.S. must apply for a visa before they may enter the U.S. to start their program.
+Exchange Visitors cannot apply for a visa until they receive their Form DS-2019 "Certificate of Eligibility for Exchange Visitor (J-1) Status" from CGPS.
+Once the DS-2019 has been issued, the visitor can apply for a visa by following the instructions on the Department of State's Exchange Visitor Visa site.

 For additional information on travel and visas see the CGPS Travel and Visas webpage.